geerlingguy/ansible-role-jenkins/README.md

 Changes made to the Jenkins init script; the default set of changes set the configured URL prefix and add in configured Java options for Jenkins' startup.
 You can add other option/value pairs if you need to set other options for the Jenkins init file.

+    jenkins_proxy_host: ""
+    jenkins_proxy_port: ""
+    jenkins_proxy_noproxy:
+      - "127.0.0.1"
+      - "localhost"

+If you are running Jenkins behind a proxy server, configure these options appropriately.
+Otherwise Jenkins will be configured with a direct Internet connection.

 ## Dependencies

   - geerlingguy.java